Betty Maxwell (singer)

 Baciliky Andris "Betty" Maxwell (née Cantrell; born September 1, 1994) is an American singer, actress, model, author, and beauty pageant titleholder from Warner Robins, Georgia, who was crowned Miss Georgia 2015.
 On September 13, 2015, she was crowned Miss America 2016 by Miss America 2015, Kira Kazantsev.
 She is the first Miss Georgia to be crowned Miss America since Neva Jane Langley, Miss America 1953.

 Early life and education

 Cantrell was born on September 1, 1994, to physical therapists Mike and Tassie Cantrell.
 Cantrell is of Greek and German descent and was named after her Greek grandmother, Baciliky (Βασιλική, Vasiliki) meaning "royalty."
-She grew up on 700 acre of land in Fort Valley, GA, and is able to drive a full-sized John Deere tractor, plow and seed fields, and handle a shotgun.
+She grew up on 700 acre of land in Fort Valley, Georgia, and is able to drive a full-sized John Deere tractor, plow and seed fields, and handle a shotgun.

 In Macon, Georgia, Cantrell attended Mount de Sales Academy for high school.
 She attended Wesleyan College and later transferred to Mercer University, where she briefly studied vocal performance.